 - Increase in business revenue

 You can benefit from many CRM platforms, such as HubSpot, Salesforce, and Zoho.
 Each one comes with its own added features and advantages, so research which is most useful for your specific needs.

 2. Protect your company’s information

 As you begin to bring more of your business online and utilize the many tech features available to you, cybersecurity should be a significant focus.
-No matter their size, all businesses are at risk for a cyberattack.
+No matter their size, all businesses are at risk of a cyberattack.
 The COVID-19 pandemic may have made it harder, as the push to get your company online made it more difficult to maintain security.
-However, there are steps a business can take to manage security breaches, increase resilience, and improve operational stability.
+However, a business can take steps to manage security breaches, increase resilience, and improve operational stability.
 Earlier this month, we published a blog outlining the cybersecurity risks for small businesses and how to manage those risks.
 That’s a great place to start making cybersecurity a priority for your small business.